 All seven outcomes must be present for students to complete the CAS requirement of the IB Diploma.
 Some may be demonstrated many times, in a variety of experiences; others less so.
 Students will demonstrate that they are meeting the learning outcomes through appropriate setting of activity goals, ongoing reflection and activity evaluation.
-The CAS experiences must include one collaborative project of significance, lasting for a minimum of one month.
+The CAS experiences must include a minimum of one collaborative project of significance, lasting for a minimum of one month.
+This may be the CAS project trip

 The CAS programme should be personalised so it is the student's own.
-Students should choose activities that they are passionate about as they need to make a weekly commitment of about one hour for each strand of CAS (3 hours per week in total).
-Students should challenge themselves by trying new endeavours and taking themselves outside of their comfort zone.
+Students should choose activities that they are passionate about and find fulfillment in Students should challenge themselves by trying new endeavours and taking themselves outside of their comfort zone.
 CAS activities can be After School Activities (ASAs) and school projects, but students are expected and encouraged to initiate activities themselves and to get involved in projects/activities outside of school.